ScientaNL/DocumentExportDefinition/README.md

-DocumentConversionDefinition
+DocumentExportDefinition
 ============================

-Definition for Document Conversion used by both conversion clients and servers as transport contract
+Definition for Document Exporting used by both export clients and servers as transport contract